OliverRietmann/magnetic_schrodinger_2019/README.md

 `python3 <example.py> <~/path/to/output/directory/>`

-Here, `<example.py>` is replaced by one of the scripts, e.g. harmonic.py.
+*  `<example.py>` is replaced by one of the scripts, e.g. harmonic.py
-Moreover, `<~/path/to/output/directory/>` is replaced a path to an existing directory, where the figures are to be stored.
+*  `<~/path/to/output/directory/>` is replaced the path to the existing directory where the figures are to be stored